gkwa/onejuly/README.md

 - try out the declarative [terraform-provider-incus](https://github.com/lxc/terraform-provider-incus/tree/main?tab=readme-ov-file#terraform-provider-incus), I expect its much better than this imperative nonsense

 - Not sure if using boilerplate is as good as jinja [template inheritance](https://jinja.palletsprojects.com/en/3.1.x/templates/#template-inheritance).
 I think you get inheritance from boilerplate [partials](https://github.com/gruntwork-io/boilerplate?tab=readme-ov-file#partials), but that seems like jinja [macros](https://jinja.palletsprojects.com/en/3.1.x/templates/#macros) which are not nearly as powerful as jinja template inheritance.
 I've not yet used partials.

+## I'm tempted to head down the systemd-in-podman containers rabbithole

+All this graph dependency tracking is automatic in docker layers but I need systemd.

+Now I learn that podman quadlet is the thing that makes using systemd in containers work.
+Ooff, more rabbit holes...